ssanjan123/Unit-testing---Google-Test/README.md

 * [Google Test](https://github.com/google/googletest) - The testing framework used
 * [GMock](https://github.com/google/googletest/tree/master/googlemock) - The library used for creating test doubles (e.g. mocks, stubs)

-## Conclusion
-This project is about using the Google Test framework to test geometrical functions.
-The goal is to create unit tests for these functions using stubs and mocks to isolate and control the behavior of dependencies.
-The project includes writing test cases for various geometrical functions such as calculating the area of a triangle, the distance between two points, and the slope of a line.
-The use of stubs and mocks allows for testing the functions in isolation, making it easier to identify and fix bugs.
-Overall, the project aims to improve the reliability and maintainability of the geometrical functions by thoroughly testing them using the Google Test framework and stubs and mocks.